anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter04.rst

 these servers in terms of # of cores, RAM, etc. restricting the set of services that can be deployed and, thus, creating a dependency between other data centres.
-"Telco Edge Cloud" chapter in :cite:p:`refmodel` specifies the physical and environmental characteristics, infrastructure capabilities and deployment scenarios of different locations.
+"Telco Edge Cloud" chapter in :cite:p:`refmodel_ra1` specifies the physical and environmental characteristics, infrastructure capabilities and deployment scenarios of different locations.